 Here now is the predictability of geopolitics coming to the top of the news cycle: when you are top dog, you don’t take kindly to anyone trying to tear you down.

 In the last week the United States, an empire in all but name, has struck back against its chief rivals.
 The first occurred in the disputed South China Sea where Beijing has constructed whole islands right in the middle of heavily-trafficked and potentially resource-rich waves.
-China’s plan was to extend its sea claim outwards from these islands but the US thwarted that scheme by sending a warship directly into China’s no-gone zone.
+China’s plan was to extend its sea claim outwards from these islands, but the United States thwarted that scheme by sending a warship directly into China’s no-gone zone.

-Meanwhile, in Syria’s murderous civil war, Russia’s deployment of bombers and tanks has now begun to be matched with the public announcement the US is sending forces to fight in Iraq and to train allies in Syria.
+Meanwhile, in Syria’s murderous civil war, Russia’s deployment of bombers and tanks has now begun to be matched with the public announcement America is sending forces to fight in Iraq and to train allies in Syria.

 In other words, the empire is striking back.
 But it’s playing by some well-defined rules as it does.

 And now, the cliff notes

 - No nation state in history has ever taken kindly to being brought down on the power ladder since doing so is often dangerous.
 Nation states with the means to resist do just that.

 - Despite naysayers, the United States remains the world’s lone superpower and to combat both the perception and the actuality of a geopolitical decline will invariably use its many methods to arrest that slide.